Rindbee/godot-docs-l10n/classes/zh_Hant/class_inputeventkey.rst

 - |void| **set_keycode**\ (\ value\: :ref:`Key<enum_@GlobalScope_Key>`\ )
 - :ref:`Key<enum_@GlobalScope_Key>` **get_keycode**\ (\ )

 Latin label printed on the key in the current keyboard layout, which corresponds to one of the :ref:`Key<enum_@GlobalScope_Key>` constants.
+Key codes are meant for shortcuts expressed with a standard Latin keyboard, such as :kbd:`Ctrl + S` for a "Save" shortcut.

 To get a human-readable representation of the **InputEventKey**, use ``OS.get_keycode_string(event.keycode)`` where ``event`` is the **InputEventKey**.